 On May 29, 2015, the Navy made the first transfer of property to TIDA consisting of 275 acres on Yerba Buena and Treasure Islands and the offshore submerged lands.
 This has been followed by four smaller transfers with full conveyance of the former base expected to be completed in 2026.
 Existing structures on Yerba Buena were demolished between February and August 2016, and structures in the first area of development on Treasure Island were demolished between July 2016 and February 2017.
 The first infrastructure construction projects on Yerba Buena Island - new water reservoirs and new roadways, utilities, and related facilities - are underway.
-The first residential project on Yerba Buena Island, a 124-unit condominium building, began construction in June 2019 and is expected to be reasure Island was substantially completed in 2020 and the construction of new utility and roadway infrastructure is underway.
-The first residential project on Treasure Island was eubstantially completed in 2020 and the construction of new utility and roadway infrastructure is underway.
+The first residential project on Yerba Buena Island, a 124-unit condominium building, began construction in June 2019 and is expected to be ready for occupancy in 2021.
+Geotechnical improvement of soil conditions in the first subphase area on Treasure Island was substantially completed in 2020 and the construction of new utility and roadway infrastructure is underway.
 The first residential project on Treasure Island - a 105-unit, 100% affordable building developed by Chinatown Community Development Center in partnership with Swords to Plowshares - will break ground in the third quarter of 2020.